 SPECIFICATION FOR TESTING AUTOMOTIVE LED MODULES

-The completed test data to this test specification is intended to be provided to the OEM by the Tier I lamp set maker as part of the lamp assembly PPAP.
-Re-testing shall be required if any portion of the approved LED modules experiences a design, manufacturing or component change.
+The completed test data from this test specification is intended to be provided to the OEM by the Tier 1 lamp set maker as part of the lamp assembly PPAP.
+Re-testing shall be required if any portion of the approved LED module experiences a design, manufacturing, or component change.

 The following tests are to be performed under the following conditions:

-Completion of one calendar year as noted in the “ANNUAL TESTS” Table shown in the Appendix.
-(Note: Production process control data, collected at a shorter interval per an approved control plan, may be substituted if approved by customer’s responsible engineer and purchasing representative.)
+Completion of one calendar year as noted in the annual tests table shown in Appendix E. (Note: Production process control data, collected at a shorter interval per an approved control plan, may be substituted if approved by customer’s responsible engineer and purchasing representative.)